abao27/alanxbao.github.io/README.md

 In the video above, a link to an image of a person's face is input to our code, which outputs the top 3 emotions detected.
 The photo below the video shows a prototype of the Arin Igor Therapist website, which is intended to be freely accessed on the web.

 ___

+## *UC Berkeley Assist*

+**Skills**: Python, Django, Webscraping, Research

+"UC Berkeley Assist" is a passion project started by my friends and I to tailor Assist.org for UC Berkeley students to make course research easier.
+Assist.org is a website that outlines courses transferable from California Community Colleges (CCC) to Californian colleges including UC Berkeley.
+Currently, the team is in the process of building a web scraper to automate data collection.